bartongroup/slivka/sphinx-docs/configuration.rst

   port = 80
   address = %(host)s:%(port)s

-will be evaluated to ``example.com:80``

-Each section (except ``[DEFAULT]``) corresponds to one service configuration defined in the services list in the *settings.py* file.
+Each section (except ``[DEFAULT]``) corresponds to one service configuration.
+Services can be anything ranging from a different ways to call an application to range of different applications.
 The section must contain two keys:

 :``config``:
-  The path to the command definition file described in the section `Command description`_.
+  The path to the command definition file which structure is described in the `Command description`_ section.

 :``form``:
-  The path to user form definition file descriped in the section `Form description`_.
+  The path to user form definition file described in the `Form description`_ section.

-A sample configuration section of service Lorem may look like this:
+A sample configuration section of a service *Lorem* may look like this:

 .. code-block:: ini